starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``bitwise_and()``
 *****************

-Returns the result of the bitwise AND operation on two elements.
-Must be passed an implicit argument, ``bitwise_ptr`` of type ``BitwiseBuiltin``, a pointer to the ``bitwise`` builtin struct which stores the bitwise elements.
+Returns the result of the bitwise AND operation of two elements.
+Requires an implicit argument, ``bitwise_ptr`` of type ``BitwiseBuiltin``.

 The function accepts the explicit arguments:

 -   ``x`` of type ``felt``, the first operand.
 -   ``y`` of type ``felt``, the second operand.

-The function returns the argument:
+The function returns the value:

 -   ``x_and_y`` of type ``felt``, the result of the bitwise ``AND`` operation ``a & b``.